Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ### Shift Plugs to Nuke Knobs/Inputs

+When initialized with a Shift workflow, the node will parse through the Input and Output nodes plugs and automatically populate a set of Nuke knobs in the node UI.

 The following table shows the correspondance between Shift Plugs and Nuke knobs or inputs.

 | SPlug Type   | SPlug Code     | Nuke Type                                        | Knob Type                                                    | Note                                                                                                                                                                                                                                                      |